iikareem/liteQ/README.md

 );
 ```

+`register()` detects the function argument and marks this job with `type = 'io'` in the DB.
+Concurrency is managed by the `concurrency` counter — these run on the main thread.

 #### CPU Bound (worker thread)

 Pass a file path instead of a callback.
-LiteQ detects the string and automatically spawns a `worker_thread`, keeping your main event loop completely unblocked.
+LiteQ detects the string, resolves it to an absolute path, and marks the job with `type = 'worker'`.
+It runs in the generic worker pool, keeping the main event loop unblocked.

+Write a **handler module** — a file that exports a default async function.
+No `worker_threads` API needed.

 ```typescript
 const generatePdf = queue.register('generate-pdf', './workers/pdf-worker.js');